FAA to grant safety approval to Airbus A350 jet by end-Oct

-NEW YORK, Oct 7 (Reuters) - The Federal Aviation Administration expects to issue safety approval for the newest jetliner from Europe’s Airbus Group, the A350, by the end of this month, a spokesman said on Tuesday.
+NEW YORK (Reuters) - The Federal Aviation Administration expects to issue safety approval for the newest jetliner from Europe’s Airbus Group, the A350, by the end of this month, a spokesman said on Tuesday.

 “The FAA anticipates being able to issue the A350 type certificate during the latter part of October,” the spokesman said by email in response to a Reuters query.